 Divali — Festival of Lights; also celebrated by Hindus and Sikhs.
 Parents may give their children sweets.
 Some Jains may choose to fast for the two days of Divali.

 Paryushana — To Stay in One Place.
 Time of reflection and repentance.
-Eight days of intense fasting, repentance and pujas.
+Eight days of intense fasting, repentance, and pujas.
+Avoid scheduling important academic deadlines, events, or activities, and after a day of fasting.

 Credit: Alphabetical listing of major observances.
 All descriptions taken from https://www.interfaith-calendar.org/